SEO 2.0: How to Rank in Local Searches

 Best Practices for Turning Up in Local Google Searches

-Google My Business and other online directories
+Google Business Profile and other online directories

 You can start by cleaning up your online appearance on Google and other high traffic legal directories.
 Make sure your practice’s information is up to date.
-If you are a sole practitioner, make sure your name—with or without a middle initial or full middle name—appears consistently in legal directories and Google My Business.
+If you are a sole practitioner, make sure your name—with or without a middle initial or full middle name—appears consistently in legal directories and Google Business Profile.
 If you have a new practice or have added a partner, make sure that change is reflected everywhere your firm is listed.
 Also confirm that your website, phone numbers and address are all up to date and are typo-free.

 Ask satisfied clients for reviews at the completion of their case.
 Soliciting reviews should be a regular habit, not a one-time push.
 Google rewards quantity, diversity and recency of reviews.
 So don’t worry if you have a two- or three-star review mixed in among the four- and five-star reviews.
 And never manufacture or have friends post positive reviews to affect your star rating; fake reviews can do more harm than good.
 Google is aware of attempts to manipulate the system, and they get really angry when you’re trying to manipulate it.
 Unfortunately, Google is much faster to punish people than it is to reward them.